Moduli spaces on the Kuznetsov component of Fano threefolds of index 2: Introduction

 \subsection{Related work and further questions}

-Fano threefolds of one of the five families listed above, and their related moduli spaces, have been considered in the past.
-In Section \ref{sec_higher_degrees} we give a more detailed account of these results, which are only outlined here.

 In the case of degree 5, Theorem \ref{introduction_1} recovers the description of $Y_5$ within the Hilbert scheme of three points on $\pr 2$ \cite{Muk92}.
-If the degree is 4, $Y$ is the intersection of 2 quadrics.
-Work of Miles Reid \cite{Rei72} relates $Y$ to a certain genus 2 curve $C$ (proving for example that the Fano surface of lines on $Y$, the intermediate Jacobian of $Y$, and the Jacobian variety of $C$ are isomorphic).
-As it turns out, there is an equivalence $D^b(C)\simeq \Ku(Y)$ \cite{BO95}, so we can reinterpret Reid's result as an occurrence of Theorem \ref{introduction_1}.
+If the degree is 4, $Y$ is the intersection of 2 quadrics: its Kuznetsov component is equivalent to the derived category of a genus 2 curve $C$ \cite{BO95} and Theorem \ref{introduction_1} recovers results of Reid's \cite{Rei72}, who shows that the Fano surface of lines on $Y$, the intermediate Jacobian of $Y$ (introduced in \cite{Clemens1972}), and the Jacobian variety of $C$ are isomorphic.

-The use of the Abel--Jacobi map in our work owes to the notion of the intermediate Jacobian introduced by Clemens and Griffiths \cite{Clemens1972}.
-The categorical techniques we use in the paper rely on the stability condition constructed in \cite{BLMS17}, and on the base-change results of \cite{Kuz11_base_change}.
-Bridgeland moduli spaces on $Y$ have been studied in other recent papers, such as \cite{Bayer} (where moduli of objects of class $w$ are used to give a new parametrization of the Theta divisor of a cubic threefold), \cite{PY20} (where the authors study objects of class $v$ for degree $\geq 2$ and describe a component of the stability manifold), and \cite{PR20_veronese} (which considers the case of moduli of class $v$ for degree 1).